tjlane/pypad/README.md

 Tutorial: Geometry Optimization
 -------------------------------
-Below, We'll go through a quick example of how to use the autogeom scripts, and demonstrate their function via a relevant example: shifting the CSPAD quads to gain an optimal geometry.
+Below, We'll go through a quick example of how to use the autogeom scripts, and demonstrate their function via a relevant example: shifting the CSPAD quadrants to gain an optimal geometry.
 For this example we'll use an averaged run from an experiment done on gold nanoparticles at CXI.
 This file is provided in `examples/gold_image.h5` in HDF5 format.

 Note: before you begin with any geometry optimization, you need a good calibration sample.
 A good sample has thin, bright rings -- the more rings, the better.
 Obtaining images of this sample at multiple detector positions is recommended.